jorvlan/raincloudplots-workshops/README.md

 - Duration: Max.
 2 hours workshops.

 - Outline:
-	– What are raincloudplots?
+	- What are raincloudplots?
-	– What are alternatives?
+	- What are alternatives?
-	– How to plot: from simple to advanced
+	- How to plot: from simple to advanced
-	- Community input: what would you like to improve/see?
+	- Community input: what would you like to be improved/see?
-	- Shiny App demo
+	- raincloudplots: ShinyApp demo
-	– Break-out rooms: (Python/Matlab/R)
+	- Break-out rooms: (Python/Matlab/R)
-		- Bring Your Own Data
+		- Bring Your Own Data!

 - Signing-up?
 Please indicate whether you want to learn about Python/Matlab/R, which is necessary information for the subsequent Zoom break-out rooms in which we will answer any questions you have, but most importantly, **give you the opportunity to Bring Your Own Data (BYOD)** to co-develop & fine-tune your amazing plots!